-In addition to assets, the statements of financial position (government-wide financials and proprietary funds) and the balance sheet (governmental funds) will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two types of deferred outflows, which arise only under the full accrual of accounting (i.e. government-wide financials) that qualify for reporting in this category.
-Accordingly, the items, a deferred amount related to pensions and a deferred amount related to other post employment benefit (OPEB) obligation, is reported only in the government-wide statement of net position.
+The District has only one type of deferred outflow, which arises only under the full accrual basis of accounting that qualifies for reporting in this category.